 GAYE McMATH BCom MBA (Melb) FCPA, FAICD

-Before that he was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.
+Before that Mr Wharton was Chief Executive Officer of West Australian Newspapers, a position he held from December 2008.

 Prior to that, he was Managing Director of Channel Seven Perth Pty Limited for nine years.
 During this period Channel Seven Perth dominated its opposition.

-Richard Hayes was appointed as Chief Financial Officer of Gold Corporation in March 2003.
-He was previously the Chief Operating Officer and an executive Director of AGR Matthey from October 2002 to March 2003 and prior to that he was Director, Finance and Deputy Managing Director of AGR Joint Venture from December 1998 to October 2002.
-Prior to that, he was Chief Financial Officer and Company Secretary of Golden West Refining Corporation Ltd, an ASX-listed company controlled by N M Rothschild & Sons Ltd which, in December 1998, merged with Gold Corporation’s refining and jewellery manufacturing business to become the AGR Joint Venture.
+Mr Hayes was appointed as Chief Executive Officer of Gold Corporation on 1 July 2015.
+He had been Chief Financial Officer and Deputy CEO since joining the Corporation in March 2003.
+Mr Hayes was previously the Chief Operating Officer and an Executive Director of AGR Matthey from October 2002 to March 2003 and prior to that he was Director, Finance and Deputy Managing Director of AGR Joint Venture from December 1998 to October 2002.
+Prior to that, Mr Hayes was Chief Financial Officer and Company Secretary of Golden West Refining Corporation Ltd, an ASX-listed company controlled by N M Rothschild & Sons Ltd, which, in December 1998, merged with Gold Corporation’s refining and jewellery manufacturing business to become the AGR Joint Venture.

-Mr Hayes came to Australia from Zimbabwe in 1987 and held a number of financial management positions with Boral Ltd prior to joining Golden West.
+Mr Hayes emigrated to Australia from Zimbabwe in 1987 and held a number of management roles with Boral Ltd prior to joining Golden West.